alienscience/clj-ldap/README.md

 ## get [connection dn]

 If successful, returns a map containing the entry for the given DN.
-Returns nil if the entry doesn't exist or cannot be read.
+Returns nil if the entry doesn't exist.

     (ldap/get conn "cn=dude,ou=people,dc=example,dc=com")

+Throws a [LDAPException](http://www.unboundid.com/products/ldap-sdk/docs/javadoc/com/unboundid/ldap/sdk/LDAPException.html) on error.

 ## add [connection dn entry]

 Adds an entry to the connected ldap server.
 The entry is map of keywords to values which can be strings, sets or vectors.

     (ldap/add conn "cn=dude,ou=people,dc=example,dc=com"
                    {:objectClass #{"top" "person"}